-In 1997 Martin Bell became the first Independent MP to be elected to Parliament since 1950, and he has since campaigned tirelessly for trust and transparency in British politics.
+In 1997 Martin Bell became the first Independent MP to be elected to Parliament since 1950.
+He has since campaigned tirelessly for trust and transparency in British politics.

 Born in Redisham, Suffolk on 31st August 1938, Martin was educated at The Leys School Cambridge and King’s College Cambridge where he graduated with a 1st Class honours degree in English.

-In 1962, Martin Bell joined the BBC as a News Assistant in Norwich, and in 1964 he transferred to the BBC in London as a general reporter.
+In 1962, Martin joined the BBC as a News Assistant in Norwich.
+In 1964 he transferred to the BBC in London as a general reporter.

-Over the next thirty years, he reported from 90 countries and covered eleven wars from Biafra to Bosnia and Vietnam to El Salvador.
+Over the next three decades, he reported from 90 countries and covered eleven wars from Biafra to Bosnia and Vietnam to El Salvador.

 In 1992, whilst covering the war in Bosnia, Martin was seriously wounded by mortar fire in Sarajevo.

-After announcing his retirement form politics in 2001, he reversed his decision in 2004 and stood for election as an Independent candidate in the Eastern Region for the European Parliament.
+After announcing his retirement from politics in 2001, he reversed his decision in 2004 and stood for election as an Independent candidate in the Eastern Region for the European Parliament.